 How Candidate Relationship Management affects the recruiting process?

-There are four core elements that make up an effective CRM system:
+There are four core elements that make up an effective candidate relationship management system:

 - Explore: This enables the recruiters to discover and connect with any suitable candidate that is either actively or passively seeking for jobs.
 The function should be able to allow the recruiter to sort through the list of past and present candidates or make a suggestion for future hires.